Rules and Regulations

 5.1.
 All library material borrowed shall be returned to the library within 28 days.
 The Librarian shall have the power to limit the period of the loan in the case of material in great demand, and to extend the period of loan at his/her discretion.

 5.2.
 Retention of the material beyond the time allowed may render the library user liable to a charge, the level of which shall be decided periodically by the Council.
 It is not incumbent upon the librarian to intimate to the library user that material is overdue, but, should such information be given, a further charge will be payable by the library user in addition to the fine.
 Any charge due must be paid before further library material is borrowed.

 5.3.
-Library users aged 16 and under are exempt from the payment of charges on books borrowed from the library which are returned at the end of the authorised loan period.
+Library users aged 16 and under are exempt from the payment of overdue charges on items borrowed from the library.

 5.4.
 Library material may be renewed at the discretion of the Librarian if they are not in demand.
 Books may be renewed up to 3 times by bringing them back to the library, or by telephoning, emailing or writing to the library.